 Monetary and Fiscal Stability

 Without a proper functioning banking system, the Somali economy has become dollarized, while the Somali shilling (SOS) is primarily used for small-scale, face-to-face transactions.
-Somalia has an active market for mobile money, and digital money transfers are increasingly replacing the physical transfer of currency notes.
-Mobile banking and money transfer rely on close cooperation between money transfer companies and mobile telephone companies.
+Somali shilling notes are no longer in circulation, and the few remaining notes are used solely for small-scale transactions.
+Digital money transfers have largely replaced the physical exchange of currency notes.
+Mobile banking and money transfers rely on close cooperation between money transfer companies and mobile telephone companies.

-Plans by Somalia’s central bank to replace the SOS with a new currency did not materialize in the reporting period.
-Own currency is a prerequisite for the implementation of policies to regulate inflation.
-The central bank thus has the support of the World Bank but is requested to build up its institutional capacity and independent monetary policy instruments before rolling out the currency exchange.
+Plans by the central bank of Somalia to replace the Somali shilling with a new currency did not materialize during the review period.
+Owning its own currency is a prerequisite for implementing policies to regulate inflation.
+The central bank, therefore, has the support of the World Bank but has been asked to build up institutional capacity and independent monetary policy instruments before rolling out the currency exchange.

 Monetary stability

-In Somaliland, the annual state budget has grown annually and regulatory capacity has improved.
-In the context of successful reconciliation and state-building, Somaliland has established a revenue system, albeit one that is too highly dependent on fees and customs.
-It has also managed to provide some services and achieve overall macroeconomic stability.
-The decrease in livestock exports, and especially the cancellation of the Hajj in 2020, decreased the country’s revenue base, which was already estimated at a shortfall of $36.6 million by mid-2020.
+In Somaliland, the annual state budget has grown, and regulatory capacity has improved.
+In the context of successful reconciliation and state-building, Somaliland has established a revenue system, albeit one that is overly dependent on fees and customs.

 Fiscal stability